 - Freshly ground black pepper

-- 3 Tbsp. unsalted butter
+- 3 tablespoon unsalted butter

-- 1 tsp. fresh rosemary (coarsely chopped)
+- 1 teaspoon fresh rosemary (coarsely chopped)

-- 1 tsp. fresh thyme (coarsely chopped)
+- 1 teaspoon fresh thyme (coarsely chopped)

 - 4 sage leaves (coarsely chopped)

-- Preheat water bath to 145°F / 62.7°C
+- Preheat the water bath to 145°F / 62.7°C

 - Season the turkey breast on all sides with kosher salt and freshly ground pepper.